 One of the ways that you can track your financial progress is to check your net worth periodically.
 Your net worth is a look at one moment in time as far as your finances are concerned.
 It provides you with a picture of what your overall financial position is right now.
 Net worth offers you the chance to see where you stand, allowing you to plan for the future.
 It can also provide you with a yardstick to see how much progress you have made with your financial life over time.

-Net worth is a fairly simple calculation.
-You simply add up all of your assets, and then subtract your liabilities from that number.
+Net worth is a relatively simple calculation.
+You add up all of your assets and then subtract your liabilities from that number.
 What you end up with is your net worth.

 Before you begin, you need to know the difference between an asset and a liability:

 - An asset is something that provides financial value.
 Assets include tangible items, like your home, as well as intangible items, like stock.
 Your savings accounts, retirement accounts, valuable collectibles, and other items of value are considered assets.

 - A liability is an obligation that you are required to pay.
 A liability is a drain on your income.
 Debts are liabilities.
 Note, too, that while your home might be an asset, your mortgage is a liability.

 Now that you know the difference between an asset and a liability, it’s time to calculate your net worth.

 Start by adding up all of your assets.

 - The market value of your home.
 You can use Realtor.com or Zillow.com to get an estimate (free).

 - The resale value (not what you originally paid) of your car.
 You can use Edmunds.com to get an estimate (free).